Wattenscheid-Höntrop station: Services

 Wattenscheid-Höntrop S-Bahn station is on the Witten/Dortmund–Oberhausen/Duisburg line and is classified by Deutsche Bahn as a category 5 station.
-It is served by Rhine-Ruhr S-Bahn line S 1 (Dortmund–Solingen) every 15 minutes during the day on week days between Dortmund and Essen.
+It is served by Rhine-Ruhr S-Bahn line S1 (Dortmund–Solingen) every 15 minutes during the day on week days between Dortmund and Essen.

 The Wattenscheid-Höntrop S bus stop is located in close proximity to the station on Höntroper Straße.
 It is served by bus lines 365 (every 30 minutes), 389 (every 20 minutes) and 390 (every 20 minutes), operated by BOGESTRA.

 In walking distance you can reach the stop Höntrop Kirche.
 There are connections to other bus lines as well as to tram line 310 via the city centres of Bochum and Witten to Witten-Heven.